Description

 - Using a bread whisk, stir in the remaining water and 100g of the sourdough starter.

-- Keep the remaining 50g of the starter for your next bread.
-You can keep it in the fridge, and it’ll last for at least a week.
+- Keep the remaining starter for your next bread.
+You can keep it in the fridge if you like.
+My starter is fairly established and lives there sometimes for weeks without feeding, until I need it.

 - In a large bowl stir together the bread flour and salt.
 I’m using kosher salt, which has a higher volume per gram, so for me this is 2 tsp.
 If you are using sea salt, use 1 tsp.

-- Using your dough whisk or spoon, make a little well in the middle of your flour then pour in your wet ingredient blend, stirring as you go.
+- Stir the wet into the dry ingredients using your dough whisk or spoon, make a little well in the middle of your flour then pour in your wet ingredient blend, stirring as you go.
 Mix until no dry flour patches remain.

 - The dough will be very sticky and lumpy at this point, that’s totally fine.

-- Leave it to rest for 30 minutes to 1h.
+- Leave it to rest for 30 minutes to 1h for the autolyse, allowing the flour to hydrate.

-This part, while flexible and not absolutely crucial to making decent bread, helps developing the gluten rapidly, gives the dough structure and helps trapping air inside for those large bubbles you keep seeing in the pictures of sourdough bread.
-I find it also very satisfying.
+- This part, while flexible in the timing, helps developing the gluten rapidly during the bulk ferment, gives the dough structure and helps trapping air inside for those large bubbles you keep seeing in the pictures of sourdough bread.
+I also find it very satisfying.

 How To Do Stretch And Folds